Bursting with herbaceous, lemony flavor, this easy red snapper recipe is on your table in just 20 minutes!

 - Red snapper: I used 3 fillets which were 8 ounces each, but 4 – 6 ounce filets will work just fine.

-- Fresh lemon juice adds acidity to lift the fish’s richness.
+- Lemon: Adds fresh acidity to lift the fish’s richness.
 Lime juice also works.

 - Seasoning: Coriander adds a warming, earthy note.
 Paprika is mild and earthy.
 Kosher salt and black pepper enhance the flavor.

 - Zhoug: Adds spicy, bright, complex, herbaceous flavor.
-You’ll need jalapeno, garlic, salt, cilantro, parsley, cumin, coriander, green cardamom, olive oil, and lemon.
+To make it from scratch, you’ll need jalapeno, garlic, salt, cilantro, parsley, cumin, coriander, green cardamom, olive oil, and lemon.

 - Get ready.
 Set an oven rack in the middle of your oven and heat to 375°F. Lightly brush a 9×13 baking dish with a little olive oil.
 Thinly slice one lemon into rounds.
 Grate or mince 1 to 2 large garlic cloves.

 - Layer the citrus and fish.
 Arrange the lemon rounds on the bottom of the baking dish, making a bed for the fish.
 Pat your red snapper fillets dry and add on top of the lemon rounds with the skin side down.
-Brush the flesh side with olive oil, then sprinkle top with the garlic, 1 teaspoon each paprika and coriander and a big pinch of salt and pepper.
+Brush the flesh side with olive oil.
+Sprinkle top with the garlic, salt, pepper, and 1 teaspoon each paprika and coriander.

 - Bake the fish.
 Roast on the center rack of the heated oven until the fish flakes easily with a fork, about 15 to 20 minutes.